szze/SpecFlowPlus-Resources/Known-Issues.md

 The following issues are known, and no fix is scheduled:

-* When using R# Build, the test discovery process is not started for the Test Explorer.
+* When using **R# Build**, the test discovery process is not started for the Test Explorer.
 R# Build is thus incompatible and cannot be used with SpecFlow+ Runner.